 The Virgin Atlantic Clubhouse London is the flagship lounge of Virgin Atlantic and is quite the treat.
 You should definitely plan to spend some extra time here prior to your flight to enjoy the amenities and have a high quality meal.
 We had roughly 2 hours and it was filled with food, champers, and fast wifi.

-You can read our full review here, but it’s complete with a dining room, spa ( closed for Covid ), showers, pool table, outdoor space, and transports you back to the 1960s.
+You can read our full review here, but it’s complete with a dining room, showers, pool table, outdoor space, and transports you back to the 1960s.
 It’s effortlessly cool and serves fantastic Laurent Perrier champagne.

 Boarding with the dreaded SSSS:

-We departed out of LHR Terminal 3, gate 22.
+We departed out of LHR Terminal 3, gate 19.
 You’ll get your docs checked again prior to the holding area for all passengers.
-I unfortunately had the dreaded SSSS on my boarding pass.
+Luckily, this time I didn’t get the the dreaded SSSS on my boarding pass.
+The past few times, out of London, I’ve been hit with it.
 If you’re unfamiliar with what this entails, have a gander at our article on it and how you could potentially avoid it.
-Essentially, I was put through another round of enhanced screening where they search your hand luggage – this took just a few minutes, but I have had it take close to 15 minutes in the past.
+Essentially, I was put through another round of enhanced screening where they search your hand luggage – this takes a few extra minutes, but I have had it take close to 15 minutes in the past.

-We boarded through the 2nd door in between Upper Class and Premium Economy and straight into the new lounge hang out which is closed for Covid.
+We boarded through the 2nd door in between Upper Class and Premium Economy and straight into the new lounge hang out.

 The color scheme and vibe is effortlessly cool, and truly makes you feel as if you’ve arrived.
 The new Upper Class is configured 1-2-1 in a combo of Herringbone middle seats, and Reverse Herringbone window seats.
 All come with aisle access.